Notice of Pre-AIA or AIA Status

 Glasson teaches a position sensors, and more particularly, to linear position sensors for use on power cylinders (Column 1 Line 14-16),

-an unsealed mechanical compartment that contains a spiral spring (Similarly, the rotational spring can be a spiral torsion spring, a twisted elastic element, a round tension or compression spring, a cantilever tension or compression spring or any other type of spring which may be usable to impart a rotational action on the rotating element; Column 8 Line 37-44), a wire pulley, and a ferromagnetic spool that extends into a cavity side of a protrusion extending into the sealed compartment, where the ferromagnetic spool is axially moved via rotation of the wire pulley (In this embodiment, an LVDT core 424 is caused to translate along an axis substantially parallel to an axis of rotation for a rotating element 410.
+an unsealed mechanical compartment that contains a spiral spring (Similarly, the rotational spring can be a spiral torsion spring, a twisted elastic element, a round tension or compression spring, a cantilever tension or compression spring or any other type of spring which may be usable to impart a rotational action on the rotating element; Column 8 Line 37-44), a wire pulley, and the ferromagnetic spool is axially moved via rotation of the wire pulley (In this embodiment, an LVDT core 424 is caused to translate along an axis substantially parallel to an axis of rotation for a rotating element 410.
 The flexible connector 420 affixes to the rotating element 410 and to a movable element (not shown).
 A lead screw 415 threadedly engages the rotating element 410 at one end.
 At another end, the lead screw is affixed to an arm 422.
 The LVDT core 424 affixes to the other end of the arm 422 and is disposed to translate in an LVDT body 426.
 When the flexible connector is pulled such that it unwinds from the rotating element 410, the threaded engagement causes the lead screw 415 to translate.
 This, in turn causes the LVDT core 424 to translate within the LVDT body 426.
 A recoil mechanism 428 causes the rotating element 410 to wind the connector 420 when the moveable element (not shown) moves such that there is no tension on the connector 420.
 This also causes the LVDT core 424 to translate within the LVDT body 426.
 The LVDT thereby provides a position-related signal for the movable element (not shown); Column 8 Line 45-65).
 The purpose of ding so is to translate within the LVDT body, to cause the rotating element to wind the connector when the moveable element (not shown) moves such that there is no tension on the connector 420, to cause the LVDT core to translate within the LVDT body, to provide a position-related signal for the movable element.

-It would have obvious to one having ordinary skill in the art before the effective filing date of the claimed invention, to modify Proksch in view of Glasson, because Glasson discloses to include unsealed mechanical compartment that contains a spiral spring causes the rotating element to wind the connector when the moveable element (not shown) moves such that there is no tension on the connector, causes the LVDT core to translate within the LVDT body, provides a position-related signal for the movable element (Column 8 Line 58-65).
+It would have obvious to one having ordinary skill in the art before the effective filing date of the claimed invention, to modify Proksch and Francis in view of Glasson, because Glasson discloses to include unsealed mechanical compartment that contains a spiral spring causes the rotating element to wind the connector when the moveable element (not shown) moves such that there is no tension on the connector, causes the LVDT core to translate within the LVDT body, provides a position-related signal for the movable element (Column 8 Line 58-65).

 Regarding claim 17, Proksch teaches contactless linear variable displacement transducer sensor system,